 YouTube demonstrates this truth within its own ecosystem.
 The most successful channel owners enhance their content with creative editing and high-end editing techniques before posting.
 Because YouTube viewers are getting more used to watching well-produced, compelling content, it’s critical that your ad matches pace.

 Thankfully, editing software is cheaper than ever.
 You can incorporate impressive visual effects and motion graphics with relative ease, so long as you know your way around the software.

 Success will also depend, of course, on your ability to match technique with creative vision.
 Comedic ads tend to fair better with creative editing, for example.
 Ads designed to infer superiority might work best with dramatic visual effects (think car ads).

 Create Your TrueView Video Campaign

 After you’ve created your video advertisement and ensured it meets TrueView’s technical and policy requirements, you can proceed to launch.
-Creating a TrueView campaign happens via Google AdWords’ video campaign site.
+Creating a TrueView campaign happens via Google Ads’ video campaign site.

 Step one is to point to the YouTube URL of your video advertisement.
 This step requires that you’ve created your YouTube channel and uploaded your video.